 knowledge that can facilitate such a transition by analyzing institutional innovations – understood as novel policies, governance arrangements, or partnerships to change existing practices.

-Docent vid Chalmers, Space, Earth and Environment, Physical Resource Theory, Physical Resource Theory 2
+Associate Professor at Chalmers, Space, Earth and Environment, Physical Resource Theory, Physical Resource Theory 2

 Funding Chalmers participation during 2020–